rbowsley/lamplighthelp/source/51-2-3_Custom_Tabs_and_Fields_in_Profiles.markdown

 Click the ‘Edit tab’ button to the right.
 You’ll see we have various fields in which to enter data.

    - **Date Field**
    In our ‘Personal’ tab, the first is a date of birth field.
 Either click the drop-downs for the day, month and year, or use the calendar icon to the right.
-If you click on the calendar icon, you can either scroll through the months using the arrows at the top, or click on the month and year, and pick a date.
+If you click on the calendar icon, you can either scroll through the months using the arrows at the top, or click on the month and year and pick a date.

    - **Select Field**
    The second field, ‘Gender’, is a single select field.
 Click where it says ‘Select’ and choose one of the options by clicking it.
 If you have a long list, you may need to scroll down.